geekyBrewster/codeChallenge5/README.md

  - Bootstrap

  Tasks:
-  - [ ] Create input form for user's name and message
+  - [x] Create input form for user's name and message
-  - [ ] Create area to display messages from DB
+  - [x] Create area to display messages from DB
   - [ ] POST user's message to the DB
-  - [ ] Use a GET request to post messages in DB to DOM
+  - [x] Use a GET request to get messages from the DB
+  - [ ] Append messages to DOM
   - [ ] Style everything using Bootstrap